YELLOW FEVER VACCINE IS BACK IN STOCK (limited supply)

-All you need to know about yellow fewer:
+All you need to know about yellow fever:

 Yellow fever is a disease spread through mosquito bites, which affects areas of South America and Africa.
 Due to its fatality rate and seriousness, many countries require proof of vaccination against Yellow Fever upon entry or re-entry, so you should plan your travels accordingly before you go anywhere affected.
 ABC Travel Clinic is a designated Yellow Fever Vaccination Centre approved by the Public Health Agency of Canada.
 Visit us for more information on Yellow Fever, which countries require vaccinations, and where vaccination is recommended for.

 Yellow fever is spread through mosquito bites, and will usually take 3-6 days post infection for symptoms to appear.
 Yellow fever symptoms include fever, chills, headache, backache, nausea, vomiting and muscle aches.
 Usually, it feels like a bad cold at first.
 About 15% of people who get yellow fever develop serious illness that can lead to bleeding, shock, organ failure, and sometimes death.
 After recovering from the initial symptoms, some people may enter a toxic phase of the disease 24 hours later.
 This fever sees a return of high fever, and will affect several body systems like the kidneys and liver.
 Yellowing of the eyes and skin (jaundice) will develop, along with dark urine, abdominal pain and bleeding from mouth, nose, eyes or stomach.
 Many will vomit.
 About half of all patients who enter the toxic phase will die within 7-10 days.
 As yellow fever is quite difficult to diagnose, many cases are ignored or misdiagnosed as flu, malaria, viral hepatitis and other haemorrhagic fevers, leading to an increased chance of entering the toxic phase.
 If Yellow Fever is suspected immediate medical attention is required, and early detection may save lives.